Search Site

 What are the differences among the different methods of epistaxis control?

-• Cons: Of all the different methods, this procedure offers the smallest chance of stopping a nosebleed.
+• Cons: Of all the different methods, this procedure offers the lowest chance of stopping a nosebleed.
+Does not work very well if a patient is taking blood thinners.
 Minimally effective for a nosebleed due to an arteriole.
 May cause upper lip staining (can't be washed off easily, but is temporary and usually fades away in about 5-7 days).

 • Pros: Greater chance of nosebleed control compared to silver nitrate cauterization due to a deeper burn.

-• Nasal Packing: This method is when a tampon like device is inserted into the nose to exert continuous pressure over the site of bleeding.
+Nasal Packing: This method is when a tampon like device is inserted into the nose to exert continuous pressure over the site of bleeding.
 With continuous pressure, the blood vessels "collapse" and hopefully remains that way preventing future bleeds.
 The longer the packing stays in, the less the chance that a repeat nosebleed will occur.
 Ideally, 5 days of packing is optimal though 3 days is often sufficient.
+Click here to read more about nasal packing.

 • Pros: Offers the best chance of nosebleed cure that does not require further intervention.